Measurement sensors

 Click **Advanced settings** ![Measurement sensor](https://www.navixy.com/wp-content/uploads/2021/10/advanced_settings.png) to access additional settings, such as **Ignore values** and **Multiplier**.

-* **Ignore values:** Allows you to adjust a "valid" range of raw measurement values.
-Any values above and below the range will be omitted.
+* **Ignore values:** Allows you to adjust a "valid" range of raw measurement values (the unprocessed signal from the device).
+Any values above and below the range are omitted.
 For example, this can be used for skipping the fuel sensor's zero values when the ignition is off.

-* **Multiplier:** Used to correct raw data values from the sensor by multiplying them by some number.
+* **Multiplier:** Used to correct raw data values from the sensor by multiplying them by a fixed number (for example, 0.1 to scale millivolt readings down to volts).

-Please keep in mind that the **Less than** and **More than** restrictions are applied before the **Multiplier.** The entire order of filtering:
+Keep in mind that the **Less than** and **More than** restrictions are applied before the **Multiplier.** Navixy processes each incoming sensor value in this fixed order:

 1. Ignore values (**Less than** and **More than**)